-Use some plastic bottles that don’t leak and label them.
-I like to do this because you can store several smaller cleaning solvent bottles in one storage box.
+Use some plastic bottles that enable you to label them.
+I like to do this because you can store several smaller cleaning solvent bottles in one storage box. don’t leak

 If you plan to take your solvents with you when you go shooting, you should always keep them in a good gun cleaning box.
 This can be something as simple as a tackle box or your gun cleaning kit bag.
 Many solvents have been known to leak, which is why it’s important to keep them separate from your every-day gear.

 How’s the Weather? – How Climate Affects Shooting and Weapon Care

 One of the biggest things to consider with all CLPs is the climate.
 If you carry along an aerosol spray into the freezing cold, then you may find yourself with a few freezing problems.

 The type of CLP you use should be suited to the climate you’ll be shooting in.
 The majority of all solvents listed on this page work in extreme weather conditions but not all of them are designed for it, so be sure to double-check.